 Verdict Powerblock 5 – Bowflex 2

-Another clear victory for Powerblock, as when a pair of their top model comes in around the same price as one of Bowflex’s cheapest option, this can only go one way.
+Another clear victory for Powerblock, as when a pair of their top model comes in around the same price as one of Bowflex’s cheapest options, this can only go one way.
 Add in the fact they seem to be slightly better made and the disparity between the two grows even further.

 Alternative: The Ironmaster Adjustable Dumbbell